darianstlex/efx-forms/README.md

   $dirties: Store<{ [name: string]: boolean }>;
   // Form reset - resets form and all fields
   reset: Event<void>;
-  // Form submit - callback will be called with form values if form is valid - sync
+  // Form submit - callback will be called with form values if form is valid
+  // if callback returns promise reject with errors, will highlight them in the form
-  submit: (args: { cb, skipClientValidation }) => void;
+  submit: (args: { cb, skipClientValidation }) => Promise<IFormErrors>;
-  // Form submit - callback will be called with form values to get remote validation
-  // Will return promise reject with errors or resolve
-  submitRemote: ({cb, skipClientValidation}) => { [name]: string } | undefined;
   // Form config - getter / setter
   config: {
     initialValues?: {},